 By Air.
 If you are planning to go by air, you have to land at Kangra Airport.
 After deboarding the flight, you will have to take local transport such as a bus or taxi.
 The journey from the airport to Chamba may take about 2 hours.

-By Rail.
+By Train.
 The nearest railway station to Laxmi Narayan Temple is Shimla Railway Station.
 Once, you deboard at the station, you will need to further cover the remaining distance by a cab or some other means of transportation.

 By Road.
 Depending upon your location, you can also travel to Laxmi Narayan Temple via road as well.
 As per your convenience, you can choose to travel via your own vehicle, cab or a bus.